 Influencer marketing is expanding exponentially and is increasingly becoming an essential part of most marketing budgets.
-The use of influencer media, or combining the relatable storytelling of influencers with strategic distribution of paid media, provides marketers with a way to reach audiences with content that delivers native media experiences.
+The use of influencer advertising, or combining the relatable storytelling of influencers with the strategic distribution of paid media, provides marketers with a way to reach audiences with content that delivers native media experiences.
 Marketing analyst eMarketer reports that 31% of North American retailers now working with brand advocates to become influencers, 30% used micro-influencers, and 28% are using paid celebrity influencers.

 We offer the following influencer marketing strategies to pull off an effective influencer campaign.